abaihaaqi/abaihaaqi/README.md

 Hi, I'm Nizar Baihaqi from Indonesia.
-Come chat with me in [instagram](https://instagram.com/ijaybaihaqi) 👋
+Chat with me in [instagram](https://instagram.com/ijaybaihaqi) 👋